 Why It’s Important for Private Equity Firms to Invest in Cybersecurity

 Protecting Customer Data

-Whether it’s private investor information (financial or personal), confidential research, or transaction information, private equity firms handle a lot of very sensitive information—names, emails, phone numbers, social security numbers, investor information, etc.—that, if stolen, could fetch a large price from hackers selling to a third party or holding the data for a ransom.
+Whether it’s private investor information (financial or personal), confidential research, or transaction information; private equity firms handle a lot of very sensitive data—names, emails, phone numbers, social security numbers, investor information, etc.—that, if stolen, could fetch a large price from hackers selling to a third party or holding the data for a ransom.
 Not to mention having data stolen can severely impact public image and investor trust as well as the possibility of additional lawsuits.

 Increased Risk from Portfolio Companies

 Smaller portfolio companies can pose a large threat to private equity firms by acting as a doorway for hackers to find entry into a network.

 Purchased companies may not have as much cybersecurity infrastructure in place, creating a potential weakness.
 By investing in their own cybersecurity, private equity firms can mitigate these risks.

 Additionally, it’s a good idea for firms to invest in cybersecurity for their portcos, too.

 Building a strong security foundation in portfolio companies can provide ROI by curbing value erosion that can occur from penalties (financial and reputational) accrued by data breaches.
 It also keeps deals from collapsing during due diligence and gives managing firms a better idea of a company’s risk profile to help plan future investments.